Z3r0nom1/AIpacheRootkit/README.md

 To install the rootkit, follow these steps:

-1. Clone the repository: `git clone https://github.com/user/repo.git`
+1. Clone the repository: `git clone https://github.com/Z3r0nom1/AIpacheRootkit.git`
-2. `cd` into the root directory of the repository
+2. `cd` into the root directory of the repository: `cd AIpacheRootkit`
 3. Run the setup script: `sudo ./setup.sh`
 4. Compile the rootkit: `make`